-Having this person at the race and her immediate family gave me the extra inspiration to run for a lot more than for myself that day.
+Having this person at the race and her immediate family inspired me to run for a lot more than for myself that day.
 It meant the world to me that this young person came to watch me run.
 I did not want to let her down on race day.
 I knew that doing well in this race would bring joy to this young lady's heart.

 I ran hard that day for the above reasons, with a mission much more significant than myself.
 I could run, work hard, and breathe normally.
 This person could not.
 I was not going to let her down that day.
 She was so proud that I was a part of her family circle and could run well.

 I left nothing at the finish line when I crossed the finish line that day and had the best race of my life.
 I ran over my head.
 Winning the race was much, much secondary to seeing the person who came to watch me smile and receive a hug from her and her family at the end of the race.

 This young lady's smile after I finished the race still means more to me today than winning the ultimate runner race decades later.
 She passed from this life years ago, but that smile and joy on her face that day remains locked in the memory of my heart.

 Find Your Meaningful Motivation